berlinguyinca/spotz/README.md

 ## Hyperparameter Space

-Define the space of hyperparameter values that you desire to search on.
+Define the space of hyperparameter values that you desire to search.
 TODO

 ## Choose Solver